kayabaNerve/monero-oxide/monero-oxide/epee/README.md

 fields in a manner comparable to `serde_json::Value` (albeit without allocating, recursing, or using a proc macro).
-This is sufficient for basic needs, much simpler, and should be trivial to verify won't panic/face various exhaustion attacks compared to more complex implementations.
+This is sufficient for basic needs, much simpler, and should be trivial to verify won't panic/face various resource exhaustion attacks compared to more complex implementations.

 Because of this, we are also able to support no-`std` and no-`alloc`, without any dependencies other than `core`, while only consuming approximately one